July 11, 2021

 Lifestyle photo sessions are held in a location that has meaning for the family.
 This can be at home, or as is the case for my shoots, at a local park or outdoor location that the family enjoys.
 We are lucky to live in a part of the country with so many beautiful beaches, parks and mountains, so it’s easy to find a scenic location that families have a connection with.

-Gentle Guidance and Direction
+Gentle Guidance and Direction From the Photographer

 Most people find it challenging to immediately relax and be themselves in front of a camera.
 In order to put people at ease and help them focus on each other instead of the camera, I offer gentle posing guidance and suggestions for activities (for example, dancing or spinning around together) that bring out natural joy and laughter.
 These activities would likely happen on any given day in this location, but my guidance helps capture more of them in a shorter amount of time.
 I often remind my families to look at each other instead of at the camera.